Web3-Pi/docs/docs/setup/prerequisites.md

 If you would prefer to use your own existing Raspberry Pi, please read the [Hardware Checklist](./single-mode/hardware-checklist.md) to make sure you have everything you need.
 If you need to purchase anything further, the [Hardware Recommendations](./single-mode/hardware-recommendations.md) document will help you choose suitable additions to your existing setup.

 Optionally, you can also purchase an LCD screen for the Pi.
 This gives you a quick way of checking that your node is functional.
 The LCD screen is included in the Welcome Box.
-[More information](./considerations.md)

 ---